 In order to use a terminal, you should begin by entering into your class directory.
-You can log on by typing your class number and section in the User Name box.
+You can log on by typing your class number and section in the User Name box; our class is "111m".
 Note that there are no colons or spaces in the user name.
 The password is simply "cic." followed by your course number and section.
-In the Password box, type "cic.111a" substituting your own class number and section letter.
+For our class, the password is "cic.111m".
 Click OK once you've typed in your class user name and password.
 Remember that if you don't log on to the appropriate class directory, you will not be able to access course materials or save work to your student folder.